-The King of kings, assisted by the saints, will reeducate the nations to live the way of love, peace and prosperity (see Daniel 7:18, 27).
-Under the rulership of Jesus Christ—the Messiah—the way of sin, suffering and war will pass away.
-"He shall judge between many peoples, and rebuke strong nations afar off; they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore" (Micah 4:3).
+The King of kings, assisted by the saints, will reeducate the nations to live the way of love, peace, and prosperity (see Daniel 7:18, 27).
+Under the rulership of Jesus—the Messiah—the way of sin, suffering, and war will pass away.
+“He shall judge between many peoples, and rebuke strong nations afar off; they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore” (Micah 4:3).

 Jesus Christ warns us to be spiritually alert and watchful (Luke 21:36).
 But for what should we be watching in the turmoil and conflict of the Middle East?

 Watch for increasing demand for international intervention and control, not only in Gaza and the West Bank, but in Jerusalem itself.
-Palestinian Authority chairman Mahmoud Abbas has supported calls for a United Nations peacekeeping force in Gaza and the West Bank—a proposal the rival Hamas has heretofore rejected.
-As violence escalates in the region around Jerusalem, watch for more world leaders to join in demanding international control of this ancient city held dear by Jews, Christians and Muslims alike.
+Palestinian National Authority president Mahmoud Abbas supported calls for a United Nations peacekeeping force in Gaza and the West Bank—a proposal the rival Hamas rejected.
+As violence escalates in the region around Jerusalem, watch for more world leaders to join in demanding international control of this ancient city held dear by Jews, Christians, and Muslims alike.

 Watch for continuing conflicts between Israelis and Palestinians.
 The Palestinians may be divided in their allegiance between the more militant Islamic Hamas organization and the more secular Fatah group, but they are united in their opposition to Israel’s exertion of power in a region they consider their own.